Süd-Afrikanischer Volkskalender

 The Süd-Afrikanischer Volks-Kalender (South African [German] Peoples Year Book) was a series of Almanacs published by Hermann Michaelis (born in Rendsburg, Germany 1855, died Johannesburg, South Africa 1913.) between 1887 and 1913.
 The almanacs contain information on the German community in South Africa at the time and have been described as a rich resource for historians and genealogists.

-The almanac was originally authored by G.W.
-Wagener, pastor of the St Martini German Evangelical Lutheran Church.
+The almanac was originally authored by George Wilhelm Wagener, pastor of the St Martini German Evangelical Lutheran Church.

 The original aim of the almanac was to help new German immigrants acclimatize to South Africa and gave advice on how to adapt to the Southern Hemisphere seasons.
 The almanacs were originally published by Hermann Michaelis Publishers and German Book dealers based in Cape Town.
 From 1912 Herman Michaelis authored the almanacs himself from his publishing company which had relocated to Johannesburg.

 At least 4 editions were published: